More about Me

 In addition to clinical work and formal teaching, I facilitate ceremonial events, plants walks, and read tarot.

-Throughout all my work I strive to offer a rich, authentic, challenging, and supportive experience that allows my clients and students to shine and safely access their depths.
+Throughout all my work I strive to offer a rich, authentic, challenging, and support that allows my clients and students to shine and safely access their depths while moving toward informed health and empowerment.

 In addition to the above I write, study anatomy and physiology, psychology, astrology, and a host of other subjects.
 I have deep interest and personal practice in ancestral work, handicraft as art, tending wild and cultivated plants, and am dedicated to promoting wellbeing for all.